trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 **Estimator** is used for managing a machine leaning experiment, it contains all the package dependencies required to run an experiment.

 ### Create a workspace
-There are several ways of creating a workspace on Azure, we can use the command line, Azure SDK or the Azure Portal.
+There are several ways of creating a workspace on Azure.
+We can use the command line, Azure SDK or the Azure Portal.
 In my case I used Azure SDK, the code snippet is written below
 ```python
 from azureml.core import Workspace